Anne Pickles -

-Anne has worked for FRNSW for 29 years, in which time she has been involved with nearly every aspect of the service.
+Anne has worked for FRNSW for more than 30 years, in which time she has been involved with nearly every aspect of the service.
 Starting as the Librarian, she became familiar with the emergency management literature, in which she maintains an active interest, and was a founder member of the Australian Librarians in Emergency Services (ALIES) network.
 She then moved into administration, gaining experience in knowledge management, policy and procedure development, governance and risk, strategy and planning and the workings of government.

 In 2005 Anne was awarded the Public Service Medal for outstanding leadership in the development and implementation of information management practices and coordinating the development of procedures targeting the information needs of firefighters, particularly in relation to occupational health and safety.
-Anne has also been awarded the FRNSW Long Service and Good Conduct Medal and Clasp.
+Anne has also been awarded the FRNSW Long Service and Good Conduct Medal and two Clasps.

 Anne involved in the start-up of FRNSW’s Lessons Learned Centre and worked with firefighters to gather and analyse operational experience and turn it into explicit knowledge to drive continuous improvement in safety and service delivery.
-Anne has championed diversity and inclusion in the development of FRNSW policy and is a member of the FRNSW Women’s Network and the Australian Women in Emergencies Network.
+Anne has championed diversity and inclusion in the development of FRNSW policy and is a member of the FRNSW Women’s /Inclusive Network and the Australian Women in Emergencies Network.

 Anne has a Graduate Diploma in Library Science and a Bachelor of Arts degree from Sydney University.
 She reads widely and is an active citizen scientist.